pymor/pymor/docs/source/getting_started.rst

 >>> from pymor.basic import *
 Loading pymor version 0.3.0

-To see what is going on, we will moreover adjust a few log levels of pyMOR's logging facility:

->>> set_log_levels({'pymor.algorithms': 'INFO',
-...                 'pymor.discretizations': 'INFO'})

-First we will instantiate a class describing the analytical problem we want so solve.
+Next we will instantiate a class describing the analytical problem we want so solve.
 In this case, a :class:`~pymor.analyticalproblems.thermalblock.ThermalBlockProblem`:

 >>> p = ThermalBlockProblem(num_blocks=(3, 2))

-Next we want to discretize this problem using the finite element method.
+We want to discretize this problem using the finite element method.
 We could do this by hand, creating a |Grid|, instatiating :class:`~pymor.operators.cg.DiffusionOperatorP1` finite element diffusion operators for each subblock of the domain, forming a |LincombOperator|